From the European Union (UE), European Economic Area (EEA), or Switzerland?

 6. For researchers, educators at an institution for higher learning, or other highly trained professionals;

-7. For freelancers or entrepreneurs establishing a business.
+7. For freelancers or entrepreneurs establishing a business - The D2 visa to Portugal.

 People who have moved to Portugal but were not tax-resident during the previous five years may apply for Non-Habitual Resident (NHR) status.
 This scheme grants new residents of Portugal a 10-year tax exemption on most non-Portuguese-sourced income, regardless of whether they are taxed at source, or whether, under a double taxation agreement (DTA), the tax at source is reduced (e.g., dividends, interest, or royalties) or even eliminated (e.g., pension income derived from private sector employment).